01-edu/public/subjects/isprintable/README.md

 ### Instructions

-Write a function that returns `true` if the `string` passed as a parameter contains only printable characters; returns `false` otherwise.
+Write a function that returns `true` if the `string` passed as a parameter contains only printable characters, otherwise, returns `false`.

 ### Expected function